seiya1223/techcasestudies/_posts/2016-10-31-CostaCorp.md

 ## Conclusion ##

-The partnership between Costa Farms and Microsoft is strong and we have agreed to build a "proof of concept" technology-driven set of best practices for their new hydroponic crops, increasing remote monitoring, preventive maintenance, and power of the Microsoft IoT Suite and the latest sensor hardware.
+The partnership between Costa Farms and Microsoft is strong and we have agreed to build a "proof of concept" technology-driven set of best practices for their new crops, increasing remote monitoring, preventive maintenance, and power of the Microsoft IoT Suite and the latest sensor hardware.

 ## Testimonials ##